srishtim562/WordFrequencyFinder/README.md

 4. To display the most frequent word in the file.
 5. To exit.

-I have provided 2 text files in order to test this.
+I have provided 2 text files in order to test the program.